 1. Low Oil Levels

-As we’ve discussed, one of the reasons for the oil pressure light to come on is a lack of oil.
+As I’ve discussed, one of the reasons for the oil pressure light to come on is a lack of oil.
 Your first step is to check the oil levels and ensure they are topped off.

 However, many cars can run with low oil without this pressure light coming on.
 It isn’t until the oil levels get dangerously low that this light will come on.